Josiah-dave/Jossy-Droid/README.md

-- 👋 Hi, I’m @Jossy-Droid
+- 👋 Hi, I’m Josiah David
 - 👀 I’m interested in ...
-Coding
+Coding and web development
 - 🌱 I’m currently learning ...
 Web development
 - 💞️ I’m looking to collaborate on any of my projects
 - 📫 How to reach me Josiahdavid111@gmail.com or whatsapp me +2349036216613